-It has been observed that a number of South African missions have begun to request proof that skills have been transferred by an Intra-Company Transfer (ICT) visa holder to a nominated South African understudy, especially.
+It has been observed that a number of South African missions have begun to request proof that skills have been transferred by an Intra-Company Transfer (ICT) visa holder to a nominated South African understudy, especially for change-of-status applications.
 No official announcement of this change has been issued.

 When applying for an ICT visa for South Africa, one of the required documents to be submitted is the transfer of skills plan, in which the skills which will be transferred from the ICT visa holder to a named local understudy must be described in detail.

-While proof of transfer of skills is required when applying for a subsequent ICT visa, this is not normally required for applicants who wish to change status to a Critical Skills visa or a General Work visa, or apply for a waiver of the Department of Labour recommendation.
+While proof of transfer of skills was already required when applying for a subsequent ICT visa, this has not, until now, been required for applicants who wish to change status to a Critical Skills visa or a General Work visa, or apply for a waiver of the Department of Labor recommendation.

 The law does not require the employer or the ICT visa holder to report on the progress of the skills transfer to the Department of Home Affairs (DHA) or any other department.
 While most corporate entities ensure that skills are transferred, it is not clear which records must be kept, if and to whom reporting must be done, or what happens when the local understudy changes employers.